michaelkornblum/nev-r-blog-ui/README.md

 # Welcome to Nev-r-Blog-UI

-## Maintainer's Note

-At the time of this writing, Nev-R-Blog-UI is merely a prototype of how the application is supposed to work from a UI / UX perspective.
+**Maintainer's Note:** At the time of this writing, Nev-R-Blog-UI is merely a prototype of how the application is supposed to work from a UI / UX perspective.
 It is also a work in progress.
 With this being said, documentation is far from complete.

 **Nev-r-Blog-ui** is the client-side dashboard for the soon to be famous **Nev-r-Blog** static content management system.
-Nev-r-Blog will consist of three seperate repositories.
+Nev-r-Blog SCMS will consist of three seperate applications.

 ## Nev-R-Blog-UI